rauljimm/rauljimm/README.md

 ---

 ## 🎨 Fun Fact
-When I’m not coding, you’ll find me debugging life’s mysteries or hunting for the perfect playlist to fuel my next backend masterpiece.
+When I’m not coding, you’ll find me debugging life’s mysteries or hunting for the perfect playlist to fuel my next backend masterpiece. **LITERALLY**.

 ---